fiwippi/surf/README.md

 2. Configure the `docker-compose.yml` file
 3. Run `docker-compose up`

+⚠️ - If you're running in Docker, you should avoid specifying any of the Lavalink `.env` variables

 #### GitHub Container Registry
 An official container image exists at `ghcr.io/fiwippi/surf:latest`